benmvp/slides/2016/nationjs/es6-extended.md

 [ECMAScript 6 Compatibility Table](http://kangax.github.io/compat-table/es6/)

 NOTES:
 - ES6 support is pretty mixed.
-Chrome Canary is at 91% while Safari is at an abysmal 54%
+Chrome Canary is at 97% while Safari is at an abysmal 54%
 - Node 5 is lagging behind, although Node 6 should have significantly more features
-- It's already February of 2016 and ES2016 spec is coming soon
+- It's already March of 2016 and ES2016 spec is coming soon
   - They haven't even finished ES2015 yet!
 - I think this is why they decided to go to a yearly cadence to keep specs from being too big
 - You may notice IE missing from the list.
 None of them support ES6